IRAQ – The Trip

 In Cairo, I had what seemed an impossible situation – I had no boarding pass for my next flight to Chad (it was a different airline), checked luggage and my flight was in a different terminal that required a bus to access.

 I went to transfers and a pleasant police officer took me past immigration to get my luggage.
-Then I waited for a bus a bus and had a 16-passenger bus to myself to take me along the tarmac to Terminal 3.
+Then I waited for a bus and had a 16-passenger bus to myself to take me along the tarmac to Terminal 3.
 At Transfers, I had my boarding pass in about 2 minutes.
 So with a very efficient and pleasant Cairo airport staff, it all happened in about 35 minutes, much faster than if I had to go through immigration.

-I didn’t see the following as they were closed on the Friday/Saturdays I was in Baghdad.
+I didn’t see the following as they were closed on the Fridays/Saturdays I was in Baghdad.
 Driving around was also such a nightmare without a good navigational map – everything in the Green Zone could not be accessed.

 National Museum of Iraq